All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 edz-norton-JfXNWz1J3pE-unsplash.jpg

-Molfars – is a unique phenomenon of Ukrainian magical culture, characteristic of the Carpathian region.
-They combine the features of healers and witches, possessing special magical knowledge that was passed down from generation to generation.
-The word "molfar" comes from the Hutsul dialect "molf", which means "charms", "spell".
+Molfars are a unique phenomenon of Ukrainian magical culture, characteristic of the Carpathian region.
+They combine the traits of healers and witches, possessing special magical knowledge passed down from generation to generation.
+The word "molfar" comes from the Hutsul dialect "molf," which means "charm," "spell."

-Molfars could predict the future, manage the weather, heal people, create charms.
-The most famous modern molfar was Mykhailo Nechai, who lived in the village of Verkhniy Yaseniv in the Ivano-Frankivsk region and until his last days received people, passing on his wisdom to them.
+Molfars could predict the future, control the weather, heal people, and create protective charms.
+The most famous modern molfar was Mykhailo Nechai, who lived in the village of Verkhniy Yasenyv on Ivano-Frankivsk region and welcomed people until his last days, sharing his wisdom.

 Magic in modern Ukraine